SSWConsulting/SSW.Rules.Content/rules/powerbi-template-app/rule.md

 ### ❌ Cons

-- **Dependency on Power BI Environment:** External users need to have access to Power BI (either Pro or Premium license), which may limit the accessibility for some users.
+- **Dependency on Power BI Environment:** External users need to have access to Power BI (Pro or Premium license), which may limit the accessibility for some users.
 To create Template Apps a Power BI Pro license is necessary
 - **Initial Setup Complexity:** Setting up a template app for external sharing require more overhead to set it up
 - **Limited Customization for End Users:** While creators can customize the app, end users have limited ability to modify or interact with the content beyond basic filtering and slicing
 - **Performance Considerations:** Large datasets or complex visualizations may impact the performance and loading times for end users